edbeeching/godot_rl_agents_examples/examples/ItemSortingCart/readme.md

 ## Item Sorting Cart Environment

 The agent controls the cart (left/right movement only) and needs to catch the falling items.
-The items can have two categories, and the cart needs to bring the item to the correct destination.
+Falling items are randomly assigned one of two categories, each item must be brought to the correct destination.

 ### Observations:
 ```gdscript